 In direct hydraulic expansion, the tube is sealed at its expansion zone ends and fluid pressure is applied directly to the inside surface of the tubular section being expanded.

 Water distribution characteristics of spray nozzles with spray plates used to distribute cooling water to the cooling fills in a cooling tower is one of the important parameters for the selection of nozzles.
 Water distribution characteristic describes the distribution of water from the axis of the nozzle along a fill.
 One of the parameters affecting the water distribution characteristic of the nozzle is airflow velocity of counter flow airstream.
-Water distribution characteristics are commonly measured using by a set of containers.
-The problem with this method of the measurement of characteristics is block of the airflow with collections of containers.
+Water distribution characteristics are commonly measured using a set of containers.
+The problem with this method of measurement of characteristics is block of the airflow with collections of containers.
 Therefore, this work is using the visualization method.

 Spray nozzle effectiveness is based on the size, shape, velocity, and distribution of droplets.
 The goal of the spray laboratory is to find new ways to help customers maximize performance while using less liquid and lower pumping pressure.
 Through better design and analysis, we can help improve efficiency and cut fluid process costs.